 g.
-Arrangements for setting pay and remuneration of key management personnel h.
-Related parties and other connected charities and organisations
+Arrangements for setting pay and remuneration of key management personnel

 The Pay Ranges of Senior Leaders are set and approved by the Governing Body.
 The Governing Body take into account recommendations from the Teachers Pay & Conditions document whilst also taking into consideration the local context.